jrenaud90/CyRK/README.md

 ```

 ### Numba-based `nbrk_ode`
-The ODE can then be solved using the numba function by calling CyRK's `nbrk_ode`:
+The system of ODEs can then be solved using CyRK's numba solver by,

 ```python
 from CyRK import nbrk_ode